 Restructuring and Severance Charges

-The Company incurred total restructuring and severance costs of $1.2 million and $0.1 million in the first quarter of fiscal 2020 and 2019, respectively.
+The Company incurred total restructuring and severance costs of $2.8 million and $2.6 million for fiscal 2021 and 2020, respectively.

 2020 Restructuring Plan

 In the first quarter of fiscal 2020, the Company approved a restructuring plan (the “2020 Plan”) as part of its strategic initiative to optimize the Company’s cost infrastructure.
-The 2020 Plan will leverage the global capabilities of the Company's staffing operations based in Bangalore, India and offshore a significant number of strategically identified roles to this location.
-The total costs incurred in the first three months of fiscal 2020 in connection with the 2020 Plan were $1.1 million, consisting of $0.1 million in North American Staffing and $1.0 million in the Corporate and Other category.
-As of February 2, 2020, the Company anticipates payments of $1.1 million will be made through the remainder of fiscal 2020.
+The 2020 Plan leveraged the global capabilities of the Company's staffing operations based in Bangalore, India and off-shored a significant number of strategically identified roles to this location.
+The total costs incurred in fiscal 2020 in connection with the 2020 Plan were $1.2 million, consisting of $0.1 million in North American Staffing, $0.1 million in International Staffing and $1.0 million in the Corporate and Other category.

-Accrued restructuring and severance costs are included in Accrued compensation, Operating lease liabilities (upon adoption of ASC 842, Leases) and Accrued insurance and other in the Condensed Consolidated Balance Sheets.
-Activity for the first three months of fiscal 2020 is summarized as follows (in thousands):
+Accrued restructuring and severance costs are included in Accrued compensation and Accrued insurance and other in the Consolidated Balance Sheets.
+Activity for the fiscal years ended October 31, 2021 and November 1, 2020 are summarized as follows (in thousands):

 The entire disclosure for restructuring and related activities.
 Description of restructuring activities such as exit and disposal activities, include facts and circumstances leading to the plan, the expected plan completion date, the major types of costs associated with the plan activities, total expected costs, the accrual balance at the end of the period, and the periods over which the remaining accrual will be settled.